Rjmoodie/yardpass-upgrade/ORGANIZER-MIGRATION-SYSTEM.md

 ```
 1. Connect Eventbrite to CRMs/Google Sheets via Zapier
 2. Use automation for real-time syncing
-3. Manage unsubscribe preferences in YardPass
+3. Manage unsubscribe preferences in Liventix
 ```

 ---